stevana/coverage-guided-pbt/README-unprocessed.md

 [post](https://danluu.com/testing/) asking why coverage-guided property-based testing wasn't a thing.

-In this post I'll show how one can implement such a thing starting from scratch.
+In this post I'll survey the coverage-guided landscape, looking at what was there before Dan's post and what has happened since.

+The short version is: imperative languages seem to be in the forefront of combining coverage-guidance and property-based testing.

+In an effort to try to help functional programming languages catch up, I'll show how coverage-guidence can be added to the first version of the original property-based testing tool, QuickCheck, in about 35 lines of code.

-The technique is programming language agnostic and doesn't rely on any language-specific instrumentation of the software under test.
+The technique is programming language agnostic and doesn't rely on any language-specific instrumentation of the software under test (unlike previous implementations of this idea).

 ## Motivation

 Before we start, let me try to motivate why one would want to combine coverage-guided fuzzing and property-based testing to begin with.

-Consider the following example[^1]:
+Consider the following example[^1], where an error is triggered if some input byte array starts with the bytes `"bad!"`:

 ```
 func sut(input []byte) {